sandeepa2034/pahana-edu/README.md

 - Create an issue in the GitHub repository
 - Contact the development team

-## 📸 Screenshots
+## 📸 Current Implementation

-*Screenshots will be added once the UI is implemented*
+The application currently has the following pages and functionality implemented:

+1. **Landing Page (`/`)** - Displays featured books and category navigation
+2. **Shop Page (`/shop`)** - Catalog of all books with filtering by category and search
+3. **Login Page (`/login`)** - User authentication form
+4. **Registration Page (`/register`)** - New user registration
+5. **Help Page (`/help`)** - Documentation and support information

+The application currently supports:
+- Dynamic display of books from MongoDB
+- Responsive design using Bootstrap 5
+- Client-side shopping cart functionality
+- Book filtering by category and search
+- Basic authentication framework

+## 🚀 Next Steps

+1. **Admin Dashboard** - Create protected admin area for inventory management
+2. **Checkout Process** - Implement bill generation and payment flow
+3. **User Profiles** - Enhance user account management
+4. **PDF Bills** - Add bill generation in PDF format
+5. **Testing** - Complete comprehensive test coverage
+6. **Cloud Deployment** - Deploy to a cloud platform for production use

 ---

 **Note**: This project is a web-based billing system for Pahana Edu Bookshop in Colombo City, developed as part of the ICBT CIS6003 module coursework to replace manual customer account management with an efficient computerized system.
+The current implementation provides a working bookshop frontend with dynamic data from MongoDB Atlas.